Scroll to content

 Recovery Premium: £145 per eligible pupil

-It is a time-limited grant providing over £300m of additional funding for state-funded schools in the 2021 to 2022 academic year and £1bn across the 2022 to 2023 and 2023 to 2024 academic years.
+It was a time-limited grant providing over £300m of additional funding for state-funded schools in the 2021 to 2022 academic year and £1bn across the 2022 to 2023 and 2023 to 2024 academic years.

-It is focused on pupil premium eligible pupils and pupils in specialist settings such as special schools, special units and pupil referral units (PRUs).
+It was focused on pupil premium eligible pupils and pupils in specialist settings such as special schools, special units and pupil referral units (PRUs).
 This is because of the additional impact of the pandemic on these students.

 Pupil eligibility